silum/astrokat-wiki/Observation-target-specification.md

 User free form string associated with the target.
 Sometimes a target may have a number of names associated and these can be listed using the '`|`' to separate names.
 `J0025-2602 | *PKS 0023-26 | OB-238`
-The asterisk, '`*`', character indicate the target name to use.
+The asterisk, '`*`', character indicate the preferred target name to use.

 ### Tags
 A list of tags associated with the provided target coordinates.
 The first tag is always the format of the coordinates provided.
 `radec` or `azel` or `gal`
 For targets the explicit `target` tag or epoch `B1950`. `J2000` is assumed as default epoch.
 The following calibrator tags are available: `gaincal`, `bpcal`, `fluxcal`, `polcal`

 ### Target location

 Specials such as planets and satellites are simply
 `Sun, special`
-and not discussed further
+and not discussed further.

 The targets can be equatorial, horizontal or galactic.
 * Equatorial coordinates